 The laptop comes with an impressive 13.3-inch retina display that features True Tone technology.
 This is a feature that delivers superb clarity even when you are watching a movie.
 The screen is built to deliver bright colors and wide-angle views.

 To serve you even better, the laptop comes with touch ID.
-This ensures that your data and content remains protected from unauthorized access.
+This ensures that your data and content remain protected from unauthorized access.
 It also features 256 SSD storage, which is designed to work at lightning speed while only draining a little power from your battery.

 The laptop also has 8GB RAM, which is more than enough for you in medical school.
 The MacBook Air also includes Intel HD Graphics 6000 that has superior graphics and visuals handling.